-Wodonga TAFE’s emphasis is hands-on experience, supported by classwork and private study – a mix of work that prepares students to excel right from their first day on the job.
-Our on campus courses are pooled into 12 study areas, which contain numerous options to further learning and experience:
+Wodonga TAFE’s emphasis is based on developing hands-on experience, supported by classwork and private study – a mix of work that prepares students to excel right from their first day on the job.
+Our on-campus courses are pooled into 12 study areas, which contain numerous options to further learning and experience:

 Agriculture, Environment and Horticulture

 The Agriculture, Environment and Horticulture study field is designed to train students in a wide range of outdoor professions, including Sports Turf Management, Parks and Gardens and Agriculture.
 If you love the outdoors then our courses will let you roll your sleeves up and get stuck in.

 At Wodonga TAFE, our courses in Arts, Creative Design and Digital Media equip students with skill, vision and experience to work successfully in artistic fields such as photography, graphic design and sound engineering.
 Talent will only take you so far – Wodonga TAFE’s hands-on courses can take you further.

 The word of business can be cut throat, but graduates of Wodonga TAFE’s Business, IT, Retail and Technology courses gain razor sharp skills that set them up to succeed.
 Working with some of Australia’s top brands and companies, students gain valuable real-life experience in courses ranging from Management, Marketing and Sales to Business and Small Business Skills.